 6. Fly From the U.S. to Central or South Africa (KrisFlyer Miles)

 You can head a little bit further south in Africa for not too many more miles than flying to North Africa.
 Business class redemptions to the region with KrisFlyer miles now cost 96,500 miles each way, more than the 80,000 miles United charges.

 Hot Tip:Singapore Airlines does pass on fuel surcharges when booking award tickets.
 To estimate what the fuel surcharge will be, head to the ITA Matrix and find the flights you are looking to book.
 In the itemized list of the fare and taxes, look for the line item labeled YQ or YR.
 Sometimes it’s worth paying more miles to save on fuel surcharges.

 7. Fly Between South Pacific Islands (KrisFlyer Miles)

-Using Singapore Airlines miles to hop around the South Pacific Islands is a great use of miles if you can spare the time and be somewhat flexible when looking for availability.
+Utilizing Singapore Airlines miles to hop around the South Pacific Islands is a great option if you can spare the time and be somewhat flexible when looking for availability.

-It costs 12,500 miles to book travel on United in economy (the same as Singapore) and comparable 30,000 miles in business class and 40,000 miles in first class.
+It costs 12,500 miles to book travel on United in economy (the same as Singapore), and a comparable 30,000 miles in business class and 40,000 miles in first class.

 As alluded to above, availability can be tough, but if you can make it work you will be getting fantastic value out of your miles and the ability to visit some of the most remote islands on Earth.